TuneHQ/cookbook/community/period-tracker/README.md

 # Period Tracker

-Period Tracker is a Discord bot designed to help anyone track their menstrual cycle in greater detail.
+Period Tracker is a Discord bot designed to help anyone track their menstrual cycle in greater detail and more observability for specific events.

 ## Table of Contents